- Place: Sabiñánigo, Huesca

 - Career path:

 CRADLE OF CYCLING.
-Born in Sabiñánigo, one of the most-known cycling towns in the Pyrenées and close to Biescas, the home place of Fernando Escartín – one of the best riders in the world in the late 1990s -, Arcas preceeded many brilliant prospects in the region, which will have no less than four pro riders in the 2018 season, Jorge’s team-mate Jaime Castrillo, Fernando Barceló and Sergio Samitier (Murias) being the other three.
+Born in Sabiñánigo, one of the most-known cycling towns in the Pyrenées and close to Biescas, the home place of Fernando Escartín – one of the best riders in the world in the late 1990s and, ironically, the man in charge of team sponsor Alé at the Iberian Peninsula -, Arcas preceeded many brilliant prospects in the region, which will have no less than four pro riders in the 2020 season, Jorge’s team-mate Sergio Samitier, Fernando Barceló (Cofidis) and Jaime Castrillo (Kern Pharma) being the other three.
 Quite a success for Huesca, one of the least populated provinces in Spain.

 His overall good performances all over his first pro season granted him a place inside the fourteen-man preselection announced by Javier Mínguez for the Qatar World Championships (2016).

-Having spent his whole amateur stage at the same squad (Lizarte), he’s previously been team-mates with five of his colleagues at the current Movistar Team: Soler, Pedrero, Carapaz, Carretero and Castrillo.
+Having spent his whole amateur stage at the same squad (Lizarte), he’s previously been team-mates with five of his colleagues at the current Movistar Team – Marc Soler, Antonio Pedrero and Héctor Carretero -, other than Richard Carapaz or Jaime Castrillo.